jaromir-sukuba/nvm/readme.md

 NVM is fully calibrated by ACAL feature.
 For this it needs to have its reference voltage setup in calibration memory before running ACAL function.
 The value is accessible only through remote interface and its CALibration:VREF command.
 If the reference value in calibration memory is outside 6,95-7,3V range, default value 7,05V is assumed.
 At the moment, individual range calibration isn't supported, but probably will be in future firmware revisions.

 ## NVM project goals
-In this section I'll discuss performance of this instrument and project goals
+In this section I'll discuss the performance of this instrument and project goals.
 #### Noise
-The main criteria of this project was to achieve low noise at lowest voltage range.
+The main criteria of this project was to achieve low noise at the lowest voltage range.
 In order to assess this, I logged 20 seconds of shorted input measurements at 100uV range, with no autozero, 2NPLC (integration time 40ms) and 10Hz analog filter on.
 ![Noise graph](/media/noise.png?raw=true)
 The noise is below 25nV p-p.
 #### Stability